proxior/lan-wifi-interception-standard/README.md

-# clonenew
+# proxior
-This is program for clone websites <br />
+program for poisoning and spoofing dns. <br />

- Download the programm and paste folder clonenew in to /var/www/ <br />
+ Download the programm and paste folder proxior in to /var/www/ <br />
  After install the ngrok in same folder <br>
  Install ngrok from here https://ngrok.com/ <br>
  Run th script and clone any website <br />